kiraistakenlol/epunch/README.md

 **Common-UI Package**
 - Built as a Vite library with bundled CSS containing Bootstrap, Bootstrap Icons, and mobile-first base styles.
-- Components use React Bootstrap for consistent UI patterns.
+- No longer contains UI components - focuses on API client and shared styles.
 - CSS is imported once per app in `global.css` files, not in individual components.
-- Package exports both JavaScript components and CSS bundle via separate entry points.
+- Package exports API client and CSS bundle via separate entry points.

 **User App (Frontend)**
 - For real-time updates, implement polling or server-sent events from backend API
+- UI components are now app-specific and located in `src/components/`
+- Super admin functionality integrated into auth state management

 **Merchant App (Frontend)**
 - For QR code scanning and punch operations.